th3nobody/cybersecurity/task-4/report.md

 ---

-1.Open firewall configuration tool
+### 1. Open firewall configuration tool

+#### In your windows pc:

-- In your windows pc go to control panel then system and security then windows defender firewall
+- go to control panel then system and security then windows defender firewall

 - Then click to Advanced setting